-Moreover, an individual’s attitudes towards a certain issue could be determined or strongly affected by moral concerns of which he/she may not be aware (Wheatley & Haidt, 2005).
-In other words, people may not realize where the focal point of their disagreement is since moral concerns determine one’s political attitude (Clifford & Jerit, 2013; Haidt, 2012).
+On the other hand, an individual’s attitudes towards a certain issue could be determined or strongly affected by moral concerns of which he/she may not be aware (Wheatley & Haidt, 2005).
 Researchers found that moral concerns derived from unexpected moral foundations, that is to say those moral concerns that are intuitively loosely connected with the issue, could exert a stronger influence than those generated from a more obvious moral foundation (intuitively closely connected with the issue) and were more influential in affecting people's attitude towards various issues (Clifford & Jerit, 2013; Haidt, 2001; Koleva et al., 2012; Nisbett & Wilson, 1977).
 For example, Koleva et al. (2012) claimed that the moral concerns of care/harm dominate today’s political rhetoric about gun control, abortion, and similar culture war issues, as those concerns are intuitively associated with those issues.
 However, it is the moral concerns of sanctity/degradation that dominate people’s attitudes towards most of the culture war issues (Koleva et al., 2012).
-In other words, conflicting groups may not be aware of what and why they disagree with each other when they discuss their disagreements.
+In sum, people may not realize where the focal point of their disagreement is in terms of moral judgments.
+Without recognizing the moral divergence underpinning different groups’ disagreements, conflicting groups would just focus on their own sensitive moral concerns when discuss with each other.
 This could greatly impede real issue discussion.

-Moral Consideration in Political Expression
+Moral Judgments in Political Expression

-Because moral concerns generated from the five innate moral foundations could determine the formation of an individual's political attitude (Graham et al., 2011; Haidt, 2012; Haidt & Joseph, 2007; Weber & Federico, 2013), moral concerns should be trackable from the expression of one’s political attitude.
-Kraft (2018) examined moral concerns in individual political attitude expression and found "systematic patterns in the emphasis on moral concerns among liberals and conservatives for three foundations": liberals talk more about care and fairness considerations, while conservatives emphasize loyalty considerations (p.
-1031).
+As moral concerns generated from the five innate moral foundations could determine the formation of an individual's political attitude (Graham et al., 2011; Haidt, 2012; Haidt & Joseph, 2007; Weber & Federico, 2013), they would be traceable from the expression of one’s political attitude.
+Kraft (2018) examined moral concerns in individual political attitude expression and found "systematic patterns in the emphasis on moral concerns among liberals and conservatives for three foundations: liberals talk more about care and fairness considerations, while conservatives emphasize loyalty considerations.
 Clifford and Jerit (2013) found that political elites "used distinctive patterns of moral words (that are associated with different moral foundations) to influence the public" in stem cell research policy debates: liberals focused almost exclusively on their concern about harm, whereas conservatives focused on both harm and sanctity concerns.
-In sum, moral concerns anchored in one’s sensitive moral foundations would be emphasized in one’s political expression.
+In sum, moral concerns anchored in one’s sensitive moral foundations would be emphasized in one’s political expressions.

-As a presidential debate is a direct expression of a debater’s political attitude (Jamieson & Birdsell, 1990), presidential candidates may focus on and emphasize different moral concerns generated from their own sensitive moral foundations in the debate.
-As different partisanship loyalties imply different moral foundation configurations (Clifford & Jerit, 2013; Haidt, 2012), moral divergence between the two debaters seems to be inevitable and may greatly impede issue discussion and meaningful clash in presidential debates.
-Accordingly, we construct our hypotheses as the following:
+As a presidential debate is a direct expression of a debater’s political attitude (Jamieson & Birdsell, 1990), presidential candidates may focus on and emphasize moral concerns anchored in their own sensitive moral foundations in the debate.
+As different partisanship loyalties imply different moral foundation configurations (Clifford & Jerit, 2013; Haidt, 2012), we construct our hypotheses as the following:

-H1: Democratic presidential candidates (relatively liberal) focus more on care and fairness moral concerns, therefore carrying more moral loading of these foundations in their arguments.
+H1: Comparing with Republican, Democratic presidential candidates (relatively liberal) are more sensitive to individual-focused moral foundations, and therefore they have emphasized more individual-focused moral concerns in their arguments.